bucketeer-io/bucketeer/docs/rfcs/0040-multi-cloud-infra.md

 ###### cmd package in each micro service

-The cmd package in each micro service will have aws.go and gcp.go as follows:
+The cmd package in each service will have aws.go and gcp.go as follows:

 ```
 pkg/auth/cmd